ADGEfficiency/adgefficiency.github.io/_posts/2017-05-14-machine-learning-in-energy-part-two.md

 This is the second of a two part series on the intersection of machine learning and the energy industry.
 Read the [first part here](http://adgefficiency.com/machine-learning-in-energy-part-two/)

----
-Data sceptic ai in industry

-Key is to figure out where to focus / spend energy

-"..too early to do everything with AI... but it's too late to do nothing" Steve Guggenheimer, Microsoft’s corporate vice president of AI Business

-Data is still a mess in most places (maybe put this in part one - but rehash the challenges here in context of the applications)
-Included tomorrow and the Swedish company in the energy in ml post, also include the UK demand side company, also include Tempus, Siemens ???

----

 This post will detail three applications of machine learning in energy
 - forecasting of electricity generation, consumption and price
 - energy disaggregation